nats-io/nats.js/migration.md

   [Lifecycle and Informational and Events](core/README.md#lifecycle-and-informational-events)
 - Subscription#closed now resolves to void or an Error (it doesn't throw).
 The error is the reason why the subscription closed.
+- RequestStrategy "Jitter" is now called "stall" to adopt the term used by new implementations in other clients and the RequestStrategy enum is now a type alias to simple strings "timer", "count", "stall", "sentinel".

 ## Changes in JetStream